jaroslawr/notes/net/tcp.md

     using one of several existing congestion control algorithms

-  - `cwnd` is not announced in TCP segments, it is part of the connection state in the OS of the sending side, which is referred to in the RFC as TCB (Transmission Control Block)
+  - `cwnd` is not announced in TCP segments, it is part of the connection state in the OS of the sending side

+  - (The connection state held in the OS is sometimes referred to in RFCs as the Transmission Control Block (TCB))

 - Receive window (`rwnd`) is the number of bytes remaining available in the receivers necessarily finite receive buffer:

   - Sender learns `rwnd` from receiver who announces it in ACK segments

-  - Receivers operating system will typically adjust it automatically and dynamically
+  - Receivers operating system will adjust it automatically and dynamically, often within some configurable bounds (!), unless socket receive buffer size has been set manually

-- Sending side of the connection can send out data until `min(rwnd, cwnd)` bytes are unacknowledged ("on the wire").
+- The overall effective window size is `W = min(rwnd, cwnd)`: sending side of the connection can send out data until that many bytes are unacknowledged ("on the wire") and then it should wait for ACKs.

+- Little's law connects the window size `W` to the maxmimum throughput possible: if over some time period of observation: a) it takes `RTT` seconds on average to send a bit and get the ACK for it, b) the average number of bits in flight is `W` and c) no packet loss occurs, then by Little's law the throughput during this time period is equal to `W/RTT` bits/s.

-- For a single TCP connection to reach optimal bandwith, `min(rwnd, cwnd)` needs to become greater than or equal to the BDP (bandwidth-delay product) of the bottleneck link between sender and receiver:
+- It follows that for a single TCP connection to reach optimal bandwidth, the effective window `W = min(rwnd, cwnd)` needs to be at least equal to the BDP (bandwidth-delay product) of the bottleneck link between sender and receiver:

-  - Requires send buffer at least that large on the sending side

-  - Requires receive buffer at least that large on the receiving side
+  - Obviously the receive buffer on the receiver side needs to be at least as large, as this is what determines `rwnd`

+  - Send buffer on the sender side also needs to be at least that large or it will cap the window size: OS needs to buffer all the data in the window so it can retransmit some of the data if necessary

   - BDP example: home internet
     `1 Gbit/s * 10ms RTT = 10 Mbit = 1.25 MB`